 - an element of income.
-This income element is treated as savings income and is paid net of basic rate tax (20%).
+This income element is treated as savings income (so Scottish rates of tax would not apply) and is paid net of basic rate tax (20%).

 Each year you will receive a statement showing the total sum paid to you.
 This will comprise the capital amount (non-taxable) and the income amount (taxable) less the tax deducted.